 The brain can be your greatest enemy or your most powerful tool on race day.
 As your most powerful tool, your brain can help you reach your true physical potential; as your greatest enemy, your mind can become a negative space that yields a blow to both your confidence and your performance.

 Learning to get out of your own head on race day is an essential step to enjoying racing and reaching your peak performance potential.
+Even elite runners and high school champions must contend with how to perform well under pressure.
 Yet as many runners can attest, it’s one of those things that is far easier said in theory than accomplished in actual practice.
 These approaches to getting out of a negative mindset on race day can help with some of the common negative mindsets runners encounter on race – weather, a race not going to plan, and an obsession over finish time.
 Like anything, they are most effective when practiced in training as well as on race day.

 Negative Mindset: Dwelling on Bad Weather

 We have all experienced races where the weather changes at the last minute.
 When I ran the Lake Sammamish Half in 2017, I anticipated cold temperatures and a chance of rain or snow.
 The weather ended up being perfectly mild and sunny.
 Any nerves about bad weather were simply wasted mental energy.

 You cannot control the weather.
 You can control how you respond to it, by dressing appropriately and not letting it stress you out.
 So focus on exactly that – what you can control.
 If you are traveling for a race, pack multiple outfit options and include layering pieces such as arm warmers and decide on your exact outfit race morning.
 If the forecast calls for rain, dress for wet and possibly chilly conditions.

 Once you are dressed, stop worrying about the weather, because stress won’t change the weather, but it can mentally tire you out before your race even begins.

 Negative Mindset: Race Day Doesn’t Go as Planned